d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression-scratch.md

 plt.scatter(features[:, 1].asnumpy(), labels.asnumpy(), 1);
 ```

 The plotting function `plt` as well as the `use_svg_display` and `set_figsize` functions are defined in the `gluonbook` package.
 We will call `gluonbook.plt` directly for future plotting.
 To print the vector diagram and set its size, we only need to call `gluonbook.set_figsize()` before plotting, because `plt` is a global variable in the `gluonbook` package.

 ## Reading Data

-We need iterate over the entire data set and continuously examine mini-batches of data examples when training the model.
+We need to iterate over the entire data set and continuously examine mini-batches of data examples when training the model.
 Here we define a function.
-Its purpose is to return the features and tags of random `batch_size` (batch size) examples every time it’s called.
+Its purpose is to return the features and tags of random `batch_size` (batch size) examples every time it's called.
 One might wonder why we are not reading one observation at a time but rather construct an iterator which returns a few observations at a time.
 This has mostly to do with efficiency when optimizing.
 Recall that when we processed one dimension at a time the algorithm was quite slow.
 The same thing happens when processing single observations vs. an entire 'batch' of them, which can be represented as a matrix rather than just a vector.
 In particular, GPUs are much faster when it comes to dealing with matrices, up to an order of magnitude.
 This is one of the reasons why deep learning usually operates on mini-batches rather than singletons.

 ```{.python .input  n=5}
 # This function has been saved in the gluonbook package for future use.